 Just like any other competitive sport, be it Football or Poker, blackjack has a history of well-known professionals that have changed the way the game is played.
-Throughout the 300 year history of blackjack there have been numerous players who have been influential to the game.
-Some of the more respected and revered professionals are listed below.
+Throughout the 300 year history of blackjack, there have been numerous players who have been influential to the game.
+Ace Ten brings you some of the more respected and revered professionals are listed below.

 Peter A Griffin

 Peter griffin was a famous poker intellectual and professional.
 His research on betting correlation and playing efficiency paved the way for many future geniuses to develop methods to beat casinos in the game of blackjack.
-See Peter A Griffins full profile here.
+He also wrote The Theory of Blackjack

 Edward O. Thorp

-Also referred to as the king of card counting, Edward O. Thorp was the author of “Beat the Dealer”, the first book that gave players an edge over the casinos, it did however take exceptional math skill.
-Most blackjack card counting techniques are based off of Thorps book.
+Also referred to as the king of card counting, Edward O. Thorp was the author of “Beat the Dealer”, the first book that gave players an edge over the casinos, it did, however, take exceptional math skill.
+Most blackjack card counting techniques are based on Thorp’s book.

 Stanford Wong is a famous blackjack player and author.
 His books, some of which cost $2000 on release, were fundamental for all blackjack players at the time.
 He provided easy to read tables and figures that allowed the average player to get an edge over the house.